 If you love honey glazed ham, you’re going to love this slow cooker version.
-This is my absolute favorite way to prepare ham.
-It’s so easy to remove the lid of the slow cooker for basting, and the ham always stays moist.
-Not to mention, cooking the main dish–especially for a holiday meal–in the slow cooker frees up all that space in the oven.
+This is hands-down my absolute favorite way to prepare ham.

 - 1 (3-5 pound) ready-to-eat, spiral sliced ham

 - Place the ham in a slow cooker with about 1/4 inch of water in the bottom.